samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 ## Conclusion and Next Steps

 In this article, you created an audio player mobile app with Ionic.
 You used RxJS to develop audio playback features.
-Along with that, you used NgRx to manage the state of application.
+Along with that, you used NgRx to manage the state of the application.
 Besides that, you also used Auth0 to handle user authentication in your mobile app.
 With this, you have finished developing the first version of the application with static audio content.

 In a future opportunity, you will create a backend using Node.js and Google Cloud to serve dynamic audio content to your audio player.
 To avoid spending too much time around configuring servers to host your backend, you will take advantage of [Webtask](https://webtask.io), a serverless solution for Node.js apps.